RoaringBitmap/RoaringBitmap/README.md

 of integers, a particularly appealing strategy is the bitmap (also called bitset or bit vector).
-Using n bits, we can represent any set made of the integers from the range [0,n): it suffices to set the ith bit is set to one if integer i is present in the set.
+Using n bits, we can represent any set made of the integers from the range [0,n): the ith bit is set to one if integer i is present in the set.
 Commodity processors use words of W=32 or W=64 bits.
 By combining many such words, we can support large values of n.
 Intersections, unions and differences can then be implemented as bitwise AND, OR and ANDNOT operations.